 FIFA Laws of the Game will be applied

-Teams may call one one-minute timeout per half (when in possession of ball, ball out of play).
+Teams may call one one-minute timeout per game (when in possession of ball, ball out of play).

 There is no overtime, injury time or stoppage time.